-- 1. The use of the Employee Classifieds section of the District e-mail system is intended for the use of school district employees only, and its use is limited to before and after work hours, break times, and lunch. - 2.
-The Employee Classifieds section of the District e-mail system may not be used for: - a. commercial or personal business use; - b. the use of the system to distribute products as part of a home business, leasing of rental properties (including renting or subletting to roommates), real estate sales; - c. marketing for commercial purposes; - d. listings for persons other than employees; - e. the advertisement of non-District events or activities; or - f. recommendations or disparagement of businesses. - The sale of items regulated by law or the sale of items that advertise items regulated by law (e.g., pharmaceutical products, alcohol, adult materials, etc.) is strictly prohibited. - 4.
-The use of the Employee Classified section of the District e-mail system shall not otherwise violate any other School Board policy.
+- 1. The use of the Employee Classifieds section on the School District Resources site is intended for the use of school district employees only, and its use is limited to before and after work hours, break times, and lunch. - 2.
+The Employee Classifieds section on the School District Resources site may not be used for: - a. commercial or personal business use; - b. the use of the system to distribute products as part of a home business, leasing of rental properties (including renting or subletting to roommates), real estate sales; - c. marketing for commercial purposes; - d. listings for persons other than employees; - e. the advertisement of non-District events or activities; or - f. recommendations or disparagement of businesses. - The sale of items regulated by law or the sale of items that advertise items regulated by law (e.g., pharmaceutical products, alcohol, adult materials, etc.) is strictly prohibited. - 4.
+The use of the Employee Classified section on the School District Resources site shall not otherwise violate any other School Board policy.

 - 5. The District reserves the right to remove inappropriate postings and deny future access to violators of this policy and may subject the employee to discipline up to and including termination. - a.
-The Employee Classifieds conference folder is a moderated conference folder.
+The Employee Classifieds section on the School District Resources site is a moderated site.
 Postings will not be fully viewable to others until reviewed by one of the designated conference moderators.
 Postings may not be approved for viewing until at least 24 hours later. - b.
 Employees may make three (3) postings per day; however, employees may list multiple items in a single posting. - c.
 Employees may not repost the same items: - within the same calendar week. - with reduced prices or with sold notices within the same calendar week. - d.
 Employees may not post something as "Urgent."
-Urgent postings are reserved for the designated conference moderators. - 6.
+Urgent postings are reserved for the designated School District Resources site moderators. - 6.
 The District courier service may not be used to deliver items to purchasers.
 Sellers are responsible for making appropriate arrangements with buyers. - IX.
 District business conducted by e-mail must be done using the e-mail account that the district supplies.
 When an employee conducts official business of the District via e-mail, the employee must retain a copy of the e-mail including attachments in paper form or store these documents electronically on district owned equipment or approved service in accordance with the Florida Public Records law and the District Records Management Manual. - A. Employees shall use the following format for e-mail signatures: - 1.
 Employee's Legal Name - 2.
 Job Title(s) - 3.
 Award or Honor Designation (e.g., Teacher of the Year, etc.) - 4.
 School or Department - a.
 The official school or department logo may also be included if its memory size does not interfere with the inclusion of all other required elements of the District format in Paragraph IX.A. of this policy.